-It may come as a surprise to you, but data networks are not inherently safe.
+High-speed data networks are not inherently secure.
 Public network infrastructure is exposed to a multitude of cyber-threats and two thirds of all data theft occurs while it is in transit*.
 That’s why you should insist upon certified, high-assurance encryption for your data in motion.

 Encrypting data in motion